 The C.W.
 Mount Community Center and Banquet Facility is a self-supporting not-for-profit corporation that is governed by a Board of Directors: The Friends of the Community Center of Tipton County, Inc.

 The C.W.
-Mount Community Center and Banquet Faclity is a 45,000-sq. ft. facility that houses ANYTIME FITNESS, Encore Lifestyle and Enrichment Center, and the Boys and Girls Club.
+Mount Community Center and Banquet Faclity is a 45,000-sq. ft. facility that houses our tenants: ANYTIME FITNESS, Encore Lifestyle and Enrichment Center, and the Boys and Girls Club.
 Friends of the Community Center of Tipton Co., Inc. offer open rental of Banquet/Meeting Rooms, Kitchen, and the Gymnasium.
 An elevated Walking Track located in the gym is open to the public daily 8AM-3PM.

 The Banquet Hall consists of 1 room that can be divided into 3 Meeting Rooms: The Cardinal Room, capacity of 72, The Sagamore Room, capacity of 48, (including the dance floor), and the C.W.
 Mount Room, capacity of 130.
 The entire room has a capacity of 250.
 Large catering kitchen complete with gas, convection, and microwave ovens, refrigerator, freezer, dishwasher, steamtables, worktables, ice machine, and extensive cooking/baking equipment adjoins the Cardinal Room.

 The Gymnasium may be divided into 2 half-court playing fields.
 6 goals which are adjustable in height, are available for play.
-Volleyball equipment is also available.
+Volleyball and Pickleball equipment are also available.

 Born in 1880, C. W. Mount was the son of Walter and Mary Mount.

 C. W. Mount graduated from High School in 1896 at the age of 16.